 What you can do

-What are the options for treatment?
-What are the possible complications of treatment?
+- What are the possible side effects or complications of treatment?

 What to expect from your doctor

-Your child's doctor will likely ask you the following questions:
+Your child's health care provider typically asks the following questions:

-How often and how long is your baby sleeping?
+- How often and how long does your baby sleep?